elisf02/DMI_SrobustusSquirrel/README.md

 # DMI_SrobustusSquirrel
-code to reproduce the results of: "Silent enemies: sublethal macroparasites can drive disease-mediated invasions", C. Romeo, E. Fesce*, L.A.
-Wauters, F. Santicchia, P.W.W.
-Lurz, A. White, N. Ferrari
+code to reproduce the results of: "Silent enemies: sublethal macroparasites can drive disease-mediated invasions",

-* corresponding author: elisa.fesce@unimi.it

 The code includes 4 files:
 1) "Main.R": the main code to reproduce the simulations of the scenarios